electricbookworks/ebw-training/multiformat-editing/text/05-building-blocks.md

 On screen everything is fluid, and separated from us by a cold sheet of glass.
 We are literally at a greater distance from the shifting text.
 It is almost impossible to form a mental map of the book.
 As such, digital books have no topography.

-When you're designing and edit multi-format books, look for opportunities to make up for that.
+When you're designing and editing multi-format books, look for opportunities to make up for that.
 Here are some techniques you might use.

 - Break up the text into smaller sections, defined by headings and features like pullquotes, boxes and sidenotes.
 - Create detailed, deep navigation, which might show on screen as a visible, tree-structure menu, where the section being read currently is highlighted.